0187773933/FireC2Server/README.md

 ## TODO

+- all "fresh" / "wake-up" commands need to first check if we are on the amazon firecube profile selection screen ...
+	`adb shell pm list users`
 - switching back to redis
 	- https://github.com/0187773933/RedisCircularList
 - Find some new way to get the config and db reference into logger package.